 Seek comments from your audience on the new logo.
 Since you have already tested the new logo through multiple focus groups at the design stage, most of the comments should be positive.
 However, there will always be haters, be prepared to address their concerns.

-This guide discussed how to do a logo redesign.
+This guide can be the starting point when thinking about redesigning your logo.
 I started by discussing the various reasons that companies go through a redesign.
 Those reasons include targeting a new audience, changes to the way your business operates, and a dated logo.

 If you decide you need a new logo, consider the elements you want to keep and change, customer attachment to the old logo, and the extent of the change you want to implement.
 Finally, consider how you want to market those changes to your audience.